Analytical services are provided to the academic and commercial communities on a cost recovery basis.

 Please do not send samples until you have a signed SOW with the Proteomics Centre

-Samples cannot be accepted without a signed submission form and signed SOW
+Samples cannot be accepted without a submitted submission form and signed SOW

 Please provide as much detail about the samples as possible, as delays may occur due to insufficient documentation